 Brown County Lake Quality

 Brown County has 3 graded lakes — a thin enough sample that one or two stressed lakes can move the county average noticeably.
 Use the per-lake pages below for what actually matters.
-With an average grade of B, Brown County sits comfortably above the Wisconsin median.
+Brown County averages to a C. The distribution behind that average matters more than the letter: a few stressed lakes versus many decent ones can produce the same average as the inverse.

 The county's lakes lean shallow, which makes the grades sensitive to wind, sediment-resuspension, and any nutrient inputs from the watershed.
-The cleanest lake on the books is Lily Lake (A); the most-stressed is Osnuhsa Lake (B).
+The cleanest lake on the books is Quarry Lake (C); the most-stressed is Osnuhsa Lake (C).

 Quick Answers for Brown County

 Planning a trip?
-Check special fishing regulations for Lily Lake, whether the fish are safe to eat, and the best times to fish — or browse the full Wisconsin regulations index.
+Check special fishing regulations for Quarry Lake, and the best times to fish — or browse the full Wisconsin regulations index.

 DNR Reports (4)